Climb Case Study: How American College of Education Grew Enrollment by 20%

 American College of Education Testimonial

-"Climb makes it possible for every single ACE student to get access to affordable financing... through Climb’s risk-sharing model, we can enroll students who may not have qualified for traditional financing and offer all students customized, flexible and affordable terms.”
+"Climb makes it possible for ACE students to get access to affordable financing... through Climb’s risk-sharing model, we can enroll students who may not have qualified for traditional financing and offer all students customized, flexible and affordable terms.”

 —Dan Holestine, COO | American College of Education